 There are five trips, each with their own character, and all taking place between November and May.
 If you sail with Masterskip, you’ll get to experience how theory becomes practice at sea.
-The Wylde Swan becomes your classroom!
+Our Tall Ships become your classroom at sea!

 Sailing and learning?

 It’s true!
 During this 6-week trip, you’ll be continuing your schoolwork on board.
 Before you leave, you’ll draw up an action plan with your school regarding the material you need to learn and the tests you need to take.
 Once on board, you’ll spend 3 or 4 hours a day, six days a week, on your schoolwork.
 It’s self-study and it’s intensive, and we have four experienced teachers on board to help you.